Child neglect: United States

 While specific laws may be dependent on a state legislative basis, the CAPTA serves as a foundation for categorizing and identifying the qualifications for maltreatment to be categorized as neglect.
+The investigation process of child neglect begins with a report, and is then evaluated to determine the grounds of a criminal charge.
 Prosecution of parents or caretakers engaging in child neglect is punishable by fines, loss of custody, and imprisonment.

 In recent years, the question of whether or not child neglect is responsible for the autonomous criminal decisions a minor may make has been a contentious topic.
 Parents have begun to be convicted based on new laws that hold them responsible for criminal actions, assuming that it qualifies to the extent of child neglect.

 Children's responses

 There are a variety of ways in which children can act in response to an experience of neglect.